Presbyterian Disaster Assistance Updates

 - Christmas Joy Offering: Each year during the Advent and Christmas season, we turn our eyes to Bethlehem and celebrate the wondrous gift of Jesus Christ, our Savior.
 By giving to the Christmas Joy Offering, you honor this gift by providing assistance to current and retired church workers in their time of need and developing our future leaders at Presbyterian-related schools and colleges equipping communities of color.

-The Meeting House supports two Partnerships in Kenya.
-The first, Moi’s Bridge United Orphanage & Academy (UOA), is co-sponsored with Westminster Presbyterian Church for the care of 54 orphaned and vulnerable children.
-We provide financial support for secondary school and college, career counseling, construction and maintenance of dormitories, food, clothes, and maintenance of the UOA Academy for primary school students and their teachers.
-Our second program, co-sponsored with New York Avenue Presbyterian Church, is with the Presbyterian Children’s Program in the village of Njoro.
-We support the Saturday program for 35 orphans and vulnerable children, which provides tutoring, school supplies, food for children to take home, career counseling, and financial support for secondary education and college costs.
+OPMH supports two partnerships in Kenya.
+The first, Moi’s Bridge United Orphanage & Academy, cares for orphaned and vulnerable children.
+OPMH provides financial support for secondary school and college, career counseling, construction and maintenance of dormitories, food, and clothes.
+The second program is the Presbyterian Children’s Program in the village of Njoro.
+OPMH supports the Saturday program for orphans and vulnerable children, which provides tutoring, school supplies, food for children to take home, career counseling, and financial support for secondary education and college.

 - Primary Contact: Rhonda O’Bannon